Gentleman detective: Modern examples

 Professor Layton from the video game series named after him.
 He first appeared in 2007.
 He is a professor of archaeology who solves various puzzles with his young apprentice Luke Triton.

 Goro Akechi from the Atlus video game series Persona.
 Akechi is known as the Detective Prince of Tokyo who seems to solve various crimes and is adored whenever he shows up on TV.
-In Persona 5, he's referred to as the second coming of the detective prince, a reference to Naoto Shirogane from Persona 4.
+In 5, he's referred to as the second coming of the detective prince, a reference to Naoto Shirogane from 4.

 Detective Inspector Alexandra "Alex" Drake (née Price), the well-bred, posh protagonist of Ashes to Ashes (2007–2009, mentioned in Life on Mars in 2006).
 DI Drake, the orphaned daughter of a solicitor and barrister, was reared from adolescence by her parents' associate after she witnessed their violent deaths and narrowly avoiding being killed with them.
 She attended good schools and studied psychology before joining the Metropolitan Police and fast-tracking up the ranks.
 A gunshot to her head in 2007 sends her back in time to 1981, three months before her parents' murders, and places her in the company of comparatively Neanderthal detectives who had transplanted themselves from the North a year earlier.

 Detective Sergeant Makepeace, Lady Harriet "Harry" Makepeace, one of the two eponymous characters of Dempsey and Makepeace (1985–1988).
 The well-schooled daughter of Lord Winfield, Lady Harriet is assigned as an armed detective sergeant in the Metropolitan Police's [fictional] specialised task force, SI 10, and finds herself partnered with (and subordinate to) working-class NYPD Lieutenant James Dempsey who is on extended loan to the Met.

-Benoit Blanc, a detective depicted in the film Knives Out and it's sequel Glass Onion, described by one of the film's characters as "The last of the gentlemen sleuths."
+Benoit Blanc, a detective depicted in the film Knives Out and its sequel Glass Onion, described by one of the film's characters as "The last of the gentlemen sleuths."
 He has a characteristic southern accent, and uses a unique technique of interpreting information he calls Gravity's Rainbow to solve crimes.
 Despite not being British, encompasses all the characteristics of the traditional gentleman detective.

 Skulduggery Pleasant, a real gentleman detective and one of the main characters of the book series of the same name.
 He has an interesting look, considering that he is a skeleton, which he takes full advantage of.
 With his partner Valkyrie Cain and some magic, Skulduggery solves world-shattering crimes.